Home

 If You are in Doubt

-If you are in doubt, do what my friends call “pump and dump.”
+If you are still in doubt or don’t have Milkscreen, do what my friends call “pump and dump.”
 Pump your milk for the feeding that is in question and feed your baby breast milk that you have stored up!

 Return from Breastfeeding Alcohol Page to